 The history of pantomime that we know today draws its inspiration from many strands of popular entertainment through the ages.
 You’ve probably heard names of past stars such as Danny La Rue, Dan Leno and Stanley Baxter.
 In this blog I will give a potted history of the famous British art form.

 Roman History of Pantomime

-In roman times the term pantomime was often an individual telling stories in the medium of mime accompanied by dance and music, often played on a flute.
+The history of pantomime perhaps begins in the Roman empire.
+In Roman times the term pantomime was often an individual telling stories in the medium of mime accompanied by dance and music, often played on a flute.
 The art form spread across the empire and was widely popular due to its lack of language.
 It featured stories of Greek myths and roman gods, the fairytales of the time.

 The Middle Ages

 In the Middle Ages, the Mummers Play was a popular form of entertainment in Britain and featured many recognisable features of pantomime today: it was based on the story of St George and the Dragon, a mythical tale, it included stage fights, comedy, good defeating evil and even gender role reversals.

 For the first roots of the history of pantomime we know today, we look to commedia dell’arte.
 This was a European clowning tradition which has its origins in the 16th century.
 We can recognise a lot of the key features of today’s pantomimes in the art form.
 You have some fixed character types based on social stereotypes, exaggerated forms of drama and it was extremely popular for around 200 years.
 It also scripted actors’ entrances and exits – just like panto!

 Another early origin of pantomime is the 16th century ‘masque’, a courtly entertainment that featured beautiful and detailed scenery, songs, dance and featured well known entertainers of the day.
 In fact Queen Anne, Charles I and Henry VIII all performed in Masques in their courts.

 Victorian History of Pantomime